This article clarifies negative space, its advantages, and how best to implement it on your website.

 While clients and some web design firms may wish to fill the web page with as much text and images as possible, this is often a mistake.
 Viewers want to avoid vast amounts of information being displayed at a time.

-Including too many elements or even a background image without space in between increases the distraction customers experience, making it more difficult for them to find the information they need.
+Including too many elements or even a background image without enough space between in between increases the distraction customers experience, making it more difficult for them to find the information they need.
 This is why it is imperative to embrace the blank.

 Improves the Readability of the Page

 Negative space makes your web page easier to read without altering the font or text size.
 User experience is of the greatest importance when choosing a web designer; make sure they know to avoid clutter, as this can have a disastrous effect on how a customer interacts with your website.
-Blank space acts as a buffer between different elements, allowing consumers to easily find the content they care about.
+Blank negative space design acts as a buffer between different elements, allowing consumers to easily find the content they care about.

 Directs the Page Flow